The Friendship That Cost Everything — Modern Paraphrase | fresh.bible

 That's the kind of most people only talk about.
 Jonathan didn't ask for proof.
 He didn't weigh the political cost.
 His friend was in danger, and that was enough.

 had an idea.
-Tomorrow was the New Moon festival — a required royal dinner. was expected at the king's table.
+Tomorrow was the New Moon festival — a required royal dinner.
+David was expected at the king's table.
 His absence would be noticed.
 So he proposed a test:

 "Tomorrow is the new moon feast, and I'm supposed to sit with the king.
 But let me hide in the field until the third evening.
-If your father notices I'm gone, tell him, 'David asked me if he could go to — his family has their annual and his clan needs him there.'"
+If your father notices I'm gone, tell him, 'David asked me if he could go to Bethlehem — his family has their annual sacrifice and his clan needs him there.'"

 The test was simple.
-If said "Fine, no problem" — was safe.
+If said "Fine, no problem" — David was safe.
 If he got angry?
 That would confirm everything.

-Then said something striking:
+Then David said something striking:

-"Deal faithfully with me — you brought me into a with you before the Lord.
+"Deal faithfully with me — you brought me into a Covenant with you before the Lord.
 If I'm guilty of something, then you kill me yourself.
 Why drag me to your father?"

-Jonathan was horrified at the thought:
+was horrified at the thought:

 "Never.
 If I found out my father was planning to hurt you, don't you think I'd tell you?"

-But raised the practical question:
+But David raised the practical question:

 "Who's going to get word to me if your father turns hostile?"